 Information Security Incident Management

 Information Security manages the University’s Security Incident Response Team (SIRT), which includes incident response, investigation, and reporting.
 This may include performing network intrusion detection and conducting forensic criminal and administrative investigations, receiving and overseeing recovery, and restoration for security-related events.
 Information Security takes permitted or required actions to protect University information resources in consultation with appropriate executive management.
-Further information about UT Southwestern’s Incident Management policy and plan is available from the Policy Office or by emailing firstname.lastname@example.org.
+Further information about UT Southwestern’s Incident Management policy and plan is available from the Policy Office or via email.

 Information Security Management Support

 Information Security assists departments with security administration, implementation, and management.
 This includes testing and evaluating existing and new information technologies, advising on security standards for information technology projects, and assisting senior management and departmental managers with determining criticality of information resources.
-This service, available to all UT Southwestern associates, can be requested by emailing the IR Service Desk at email@example.com.
+This service, available to all UT Southwestern associates, can be requested by emailing the IR Service Desk.

 Information Security Awareness and Training

-Information Security manages UT Southwestern's Information Security Awareness and Training program for all workforce members in accordance federal, state, and university requirements to include the Texas Administrative Code and the HIPAA Security Rule.
+Information Security manages UT Southwestern's Information Security Awareness and Training program for all workforce members in accordance with federal, state, and University requirements to include the Texas Administrative Code and the HIPAA Security Rule.